MathHerring/InferenceParadoxInCollapsingDynamics/README.md

 - dynesty
 - sbi
 - sdeint
+- torch

 # Contents

-We organized this repository in separate directories according to the figures in the manuscript.
-Each directory contains its own README.md which documents the code used for the analysis.
+We organized this repository in separate directories according to the figures in the manuscript. **Each directory contains its own README.md which documents the code used for the analysis.**

 **Generating trajectories**

-TSA trajectories can be generated using our C code - wrapped in python - in the folder /generateTSAensemble/
+/generateTSAensemble/ contains the code to generate TSA trajectories (raw data) using our C code - wrapped in a python script

-Alternatively /pathinference_Fig6/Paperplots_Examplemodels_TrajectoriesANDinference.ipynb contains native (much slower) python code.

 **Simulation based inference**

 /sbi_Fig2/ contains scripts for training SBI estimators as well as code for plotting and prediction.
 We also combine nested sampling with the sbi-likelihood estimator to compute the evidence.
 Pretrained estimators for likelihood and posterior are included.

 **Theory figures**

 Code for the Feller boundary classification plots, as well as code comparing reverse time theory with numerical simulations is given in /FellerClassification_Fig3/ and /TSAtheory_Fig4/.
-Only data file missing are the raw trajectories which must be generated with the code in /generateTSAensemble/.

 **Phasetransition**

-Scripts for both entropy and squared coefficient of variation phasediagrams is given in /phasetransition_Fig5/ inlcuding most of the data needed to reproduce the plots.
-The scripts for cv and entropy generally only generate one datapoint of the respective diagram and have been evaluated on the cluster.
+Scripts for analyzing both entropy and squared coefficient of variation phasediagrams is given in /phasetransition_Fig5/ inlcuding all of the data needed to reproduce the plots.
+We include detailed instructions and scripts to generate the raw data.

-The required trajectory data can be generated using the code given in GenerateTrajectories.py or alternatively with the code in /generateTSAensemble/.

 **Reverse time inference**

-In /pathinference_Fig6/ we showcase how to perform inference using our path inference formalism based on the reverse time theoretical framwork.
+In /pathinference_Fig6/ we showcase how to perform inference using our path inference formalism based on the reverse time TSA theory.

 # Contributors